ShellRechargeSolutionsEU/akka-rabbitmq/README.md

 * retrieve new channel if current is broken

 Please note that while this library transparently reconnects when a connection fails, it **cannot guarantee** that no messages will be lost.
-If you want to make sure every message is delivered, look into you have to use acknowledgements and confirms.
+If you want to make sure every message is delivered, you have to use acknowledgements and confirms.
 This is documented
 [in the RabbitMQ Reliability Guide](https://www.rabbitmq.com/reliability.html#connection-failures).
-An example program using confirms is included as `ConfirmsExample.scala`.
+An example program using confirms can be found in this project under [ConfirmsExample.scala](https://github.com/thenewmotion/akka-rabbitmq/blob/master/src/test/scala/com/thenewmotion/akka/rabbitmq/examples/ConfirmsExample.scala).

 ## Setup